-Until recently, the prevailing trend in luxury fashion acquisitions was suppliers.
-Chanel bought out the lamb hide tannery that had been providing it with leather.
-LVMH Moët Hennessy Louis Vuitton bought Heng Long, a crocodile tanning company.
-And Hermès, certain to not be outdone by any brand, started breeding its own crocodiles.
-Now that the top luxury houses and conglomerates have their supply chains on lock, they’ve turned to … food and drink.
+Until relatively recently, the prevailing trend in luxury fashion acquisitions was suppliers.
+Chanel bought out the lamb hide tannery that has long been providing it with leather.
+LVMH acquired Heng Long, a crocodile tanning company.
+And Hermès, not be outdone, started breeding its own crocodiles several years ago.
+Now that the top luxury houses and conglomerates have their supply chains on lock, they have turned their attention to food and drink.

-As you may know, LVMH acquired the Clos des Lambrays Burgundy vineyard in April 2014, the latest in a consistent string of investments in various wine companies for a few decades now, including Chateau Cheval Blanc and Chateau d’Yquem, as part of its Estates & Wines division, which was formed after the company merged with champagne giant Moët Hennessy in 1987.
+As you may know, LVMH acquired the Clos des Lambrays Burgundy vineyard in April 2014, one of the relatively recent developments in a consistent string of investments in various wine companies for a few decades now, including Chateau Cheval Blanc and Chateau d’Yquem, as part of its Estates & Wines division, which was formed after the company merged with champagne giant Moët Hennessy in 1987.
 As a result of the merger, LVMH acquired a dozen major brands, including Moët & Chandon, Veuve Clicquot, Dom Pérignon and Krug, as well as Hennessy cognac and Chateau d’Yquem.

 Even more recently, LVMH has expanded its spirits division by way a partnership with Ann Colgin and Joe Wender, the founders of Colgin Cellars in California's Napa Valley.
 LVMH will acquire a 60 percent stake, while Colgin and Wender will continue to hold 40 percent equity in the business and maintain their leadership functions.